Online Courses FAQs

 No, the courses are fully online.
 However, there will be a set time each week you are expected to be available for an online session with the instructor and other students.

-Loyola students need to first consult their program advisor and determine if the course fits within their study plan.
-Students can then register for the online course via Locus starting February 11.
+Loyola students should first consult their program advisor and determine if a course fits within their study plan.
+Instructors will let enrolled students know if they have specific equipment needs.

 College of Arts and Sciences